LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/methods/methods.md

 ### registerLPPusher

 Register to LPMessagingSDK push notifications.
-Providing authenticationParams parameter enable registering to LPPusher without opening conversation first.
-If registrationCompletedCallback callback is provided it will be called when registering finished successfully or if failed.
+Providing the authenticationParams parameter enables registering to the LPPusher without opening a conversation first.
+If the registrationCompletedCallback callback is provided, it will be called when registeration is finished successfully or if it failed and indicate which one happened.

 If the registration fails due to an expired token, the [onTokenExpired](android-callbacks-index.html){:target="_blank"} callback is called.

 ```swift